testpress/sample-android-app/README.md

 ### Add player dependency to app project `build.gradle`

 ```
-// Use the latest version available for integration (this sample app is integrated with Testpress).
+// Use the latest version available for integration.

+// To integrate the TPStreams player
+implementation 'com.tpstreams.player:player:3.0.18'

+// If you're already using Exo Player in youe project, you can still integrate TPStreams Player with below implimentation.

-// To integrate the Testpress player
+// To integrate the TPStreams player
-implementation 'com.tpstreams.player:player:3.0.17b'
+implementation 'com.tpstreams.player:player:2.0.18'
 ```

 ### Enable Java 8 support